pimsmath/syzygy-intro/README.md

   a.
 Run `hugo` to update the contents of the ./public directory
   b. `git commit -A` your changes on the master branch
-  c. push the master branch to github
+  c. push the master branch to github.com
-  d. push the gh-pages branch (./public directory) to github
+  d. push the gh-pages branch (./public directory) to github.com

 Once the last step is completed the changes should be publicly visible on intro.syzygy.ca.